Get rid of old medications safelyClark County residents now have the opportunity to safely dispose of unwanted or outdated medications.

 - are in a container that has all patient information either removed or marked out.

 Call your pharmacist first before transporting medications.
 Some medications must be taken to special sites for proper disposal.
-You may take your unwanted/outdated medications for disposal to the PeaceHealth Southwest Medical Center Outpatient Pharmacy or visit a recylcing location in Clark County.
+You may take your unwanted/outdated medications for disposal to the PeaceHealth Southwest Medical Center Outpatient Pharmacy or learn more at Clark County Public Health.

 In addition to the Take-Back Program you can also dispose of unwanted/outdated medications by: